-Indeed, The Stars Group is one of the world’s most regulated web-based gambling companies, licensed or similarly approved to trade across 19 jurisdictions, including in Europe, North America and Australia among other parts of the world.
+Indeed, The Stars Group is one of the world’s most regulated web-based gambling companies, licenced or similarly approved to trade across 19 jurisdictions, including in Europe, North America and Australia among other parts of the world.

-In January 2017, the corporation became the first to be licensed in the Czech Republic as an online poker and casino operator – proof that it can break into and profit from emerging markets.
+In January 2017, the corporation became the first to be licenced in the Czech Republic as an online poker and casino operator – proof that it can break into and profit from emerging markets.
 The company has also been eyeing new territories in the US.